-- for any breach of a duty of loyalty to us or our stockholders; - · for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - for any transaction from which the director derived an improper benefit; or - for an act or omission for which the liability of a director is expressly provided by an applicable statute, including unlawful payments of dividends or unlawful stock repurchases or redemptions as provided in Section 174 of the Delaware General Corporation Law.
+- for any breach of a duty of loyalty to us or our stockholders; - · for acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - · for any transaction from which the director derived an improper benefit; or - for an act or omission for which the liability of a director is expressly provided by an applicable statute, including unlawful payments of dividends or unlawful stock repurchases or redemptions as provided in Section 174 of the Delaware General Corporation Law.

-Our amended and restated certificate of incorporation also provides that if Delaware law is amended after the approval by our stockholders of the amended and restated certificate of incorporation to authorize corporate action further eliminating or limiting the personal liability of directors, then the liability of our directors will be eliminated or limited to the fullest extent permitted by Delaware law.
+Our amended and restated certificate of incorporation also provides that if Delaware law is amended after the approval of our amended and restated certificate of incorporation to authorize corporate action further eliminating or limiting the personal liability of directors, then the liability of our directors will be eliminated or limited to the fullest extent permitted by Delaware law.

 Our amended and restated bylaws further provide that we must indemnify our directors and officers to the fullest extent permitted by Delaware law.
-Our bylaws also authorize us to indemnify any of our employees or agents and permit us to secure insurance on behalf of any officer, director, employee or agent for any liability arising out of his or her action in that capacity, whether or not Delaware law would otherwise permit indemnification.
+Our bylaws also authorize us to indemnify any of our employees or agents for any liability arising out of his or her action in that capacity, to the fullest extent permitted by Delaware law.

-In addition, our amended and restated bylaws provide that we are required to advance expenses to our directors and officers as incurred in connection with legal proceedings against them for which they may be indemnified and that the rights conferred in the bylaws are not exclusive.
+In addition, our amended and restated bylaws provide that we are required to advance expenses to our directors and, at the discretion of our board of directors, may advance expenses to our officers as incurred in connection with legal proceedings against them for which they may be indemnified and that the rights conferred in the bylaws are not exclusive.

 We intend to enter into indemnification agreements with each of our directors and executive officers.
-These agreements, among other things, would require us to indemnify each director and officer to the fullest extent permitted by Delaware law, the amended and restated certificate of incorporation and bylaws, for expenses such as, among other things, attorneys' fees, judgments, fines, and settlement amounts incurred by the director or executive officer in any action or proceeding, including any action by or in our right, arising out of the person's services as our director or executive officer or as the director or executive officer of any subsidiary of ours or any other company or enterprise to which the person provides services at our request.
-We also maintain directors' and officers' liability insurance.
+These agreements, among other things, would require us to indemnify each director and officer to the fullest extent permitted by Delaware law, our amended and restated certificate of incorporation and bylaws, for expenses such as, among other things, attorneys' fees, judgments, fines, and settlement amounts incurred by the director or executive officer in any action or proceeding, including any action by or in our right, arising out of the person's services as our director or executive officer or as the director or executive officer of any subsidiary of ours or any other company or enterprise to which the person provides services at our request.
+We also plan to obtain directors' and officers' liability insurance.